Whether it’s an executive suite from a fancy hotel, a friend’s pod or a high-end lounge, certain elements add up to the warmth of an area.

 The general rule of thumb when it comes to choosing an area rug for a living space is to measure the seating area and choose the closest area rug size.
 This allows the rug to tie everything together, creating a more unified ambiance.

-Like mentioned earlier in this article, the gap between the wall and the carpet must be considered.
+As mentioned earlier in this article, the gap between the wall and the carpet must be considered.
 An average-sized room will look bigger if you leave around 10 inches gap between the wall and the carpet.

 For bigger areas, make it at least 24 inches.
 More importantly, don’t forget that the uncarpeted space should be equal on both sides of the rug.
 You will need to compute the size of the area rug based on the above-given facts.